doppar/docs/3.x/relationships.md

     // ...
 }
 ```
-You can easily retrieve all the related tag names of a post as a plain array using Eloquent’s pluck method:
+You can easily retrieve all the related tag names of a post as a plain array using Entity’s pluck method:
 ```php
 $tagNames = $post->tags->pluck('name')->toArray();
 ```